History of the Sailboat Bend Historic -West Las Olas/SW 7th Avenue (700 W. Las Olas Boulevard)

 Architectural Styles of Sailboat Bend - Sailboat Bend Preserve/Townsend Park – 1400 Argyle Drive

 Most commonly, early residences within the Sailboat Bend Historic District consist of small wood frame or masonry houses as well as several multi-family apartment buildings.
 They represent the Frame Vernacular and Masonry Vernacular Styles.
 Vernacular refers to the common wood frame construction techniques employed by lay or self-taught builders and utilized easily available building materials.
-Smaller homes continued to be built before World War I and the western section of the district began to be developed.
-The house located at 1501 SW 1st Street is an example of the type of one-story masonry vernacular house commonly built during this time and into the 1950s.
-Many of them represent a vernacular style, i.e. the use of familiar building forms and techniques and the use of locally sourced materials.
+Smaller homes continued to be built before World War I, and the western section of the district began to be developed.
+The house located at 1221 W Las Olas Boulevard is an example of the type of one-story masonry vernacular house commonly built during this time and into the 1950’s.